cobwebch/external_import/Documentation/Configuration/Index.rst

   It may be convenient – for example – to use the server's name, in case you have several servers running the same imports.

-Preview/Debug limit
-  This is the maximum number of rows that will be dumped to the devlog when debugging is turned on.
-It will also be used as the number of rows displayed during a preview, when that feature is implemented.

 Debug
   Check to enable the extension to log some data during import runs.
   This may have an effect depending on the call context (e.g. in verbose mode on the command line, debug output will be sent to standard output).
-  Up to TYPO3 8, debug output is sent to the Developer's Log (requires an extension such as `devlog <http://typo3.org/extensions/repository/view/devlog/>`_).
-  Since TYPO3 9, debug output is routed using the Core Logger API.
+  Debug output is routed using the Core Logger API.
   Hence if you wish to see more details, you may want to add specific configuration for the :php:`\Cobweb\ExternalImport\Importer` class which centralizes logging.
   Example: